im-varun/go-by-example/README.md

 # The Go Programming Language Tutorial

-This repository contains my journey of learning the Go programming language, including examples and notes from [gobyexample](https://gobyexample.com/).
+This repository contains my journey of learning the Go programming language, including practice examples from [gobyexample](https://gobyexample.com/).

 ## Environment